 The Yellow School

-The Yellow School curricula are developed using guidelines set forth by the Texas Education Agency (TEA) and the findings of the latest brain research.
-Curricula is written to address the needs of each individual and the class as a whole.
-Learning activities appropriate to the developmental levels of the children are designed to teach reading and language arts, mathematics, science, social studies, art, music, Spanish, and the development of fine and gross motor skills, as well as faith development.
-Kindergarten children attend a computer class weekly.
+The Yellow School utilizes curricula and learning activities appropriate to the developmental levels of the children and which are designed to teach reading and language arts, mathematics, science, social studies, art, music, Spanish, and the development of fine and gross motor skills, as well as faith development.

 The Yellow School is a “peanut & tree nut-free” facility.